Fuck Pretty: My Struggle with the P Word

 See, if you don’t believe you’re pretty, if you want desperately to be seen as pretty, you are terribly vulnerable.
 To manipulation of the worst kind, because all that a clever opportunist needs to do is to convince you that THEY think you’re pretty.
 You feel SO grateful, you end up falling hook, line and sinker.
 And we know what happens to fish after THAT.

-I’m not naive.
+I’m not naïve.
 I know we live in a world where appearances, especially women’s, matter.
 I’ve worked on enough beauty brands to know that the market profits from women’s insecurities about their looks.
-But I had always assumed that these insecurity didn’t kick in till the hormones did.
+But I had always assumed that these insecurities didn’t kick in till the hormones did.

 So I’m worried.
 Worried that the need to be pretty has invaded my daughter’s mind far before her time.
 That I have no definite way of convincing her that intelligence, courage and kindness are far more important than beauty (my original plan was to read the Harry Potter books to her and let her pick a house).
 I don’t even know if I’m overreacting, if this is harmless vanity.